 The Congoleum Corporation is a flooring manufacturer based out of Mercerville, New Jersey.
 Although the company is still in operation today, it faced numerous asbestos lawsuits after it extensively used asbestos-containing products.
 Consequently, Congoleum filed for bankruptcy to help compensate the mounting asbestos claims.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
-We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.
+We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.